Wall Street's Brightest Minds Reveal THE MOST IMPORTANT CHARTS IN THE WORLD

 Here they are: the most important charts in the world.

-We asked our favourite portfolio managers, strategists, analysts, and economists in Wall Street for the charts that they deem the most important right now, and this is what they sent us.
+We asked our favourite analysts, traders, economists, and strategists across the Street for the charts that they deem the most important right now, and this is what they sent us.

-A lot of the focus is on the stock market, as many consider it to be at a critical juncture.

-The withdrawal of Federal Reserve stimulus and attendant normalization of interest rates is also a hot topic — as is the bloodbath in emerging markets — while many are coming around to the notion that the American economy just can’t grow like it used to anymore.
+A lot of the focus is on fixed income – specifically, what is going on in the U.S. Treasury market.
+The sell-off there over the past several weeks and the attendant rise in bond yields has had violent implications in financial markets around the world.

 But there are a lot of other things going on as well.